danishb7/danishb7/README.md

 - **LinkedIn**: [danish-bhatkar](https://www.linkedin.com/in/danish-bhatkar)
 - **Email**: bhatkardanish7@gmail.com | dbhatka@clemson.edu

-Looking forward to connecting with you and collaborating on exciting data-driven projects! 😎
+Looking forward to connecting with you and collaborating on exciting analytics-powered projects! 😎